-The holder of an MA must establish and maintain a pharmacovigilance system and appoint an individual qualified person for pharmacovigilance, or QPPV, who is responsible for oversight of that system.
-Key obligations include expedited reporting of suspected serious adverse reactions and submission of periodic safety update reports, or PSURs to the competent authority.
+Similar to the United States, both MA holders and manufacturers of medicinal products are subject to comprehensive regulatory oversight by the EMA, the European Commission and/or the competent regulatory authorities of the individual EU member states.
+The holder of an MA must establish and maintain a pharmacovigilance system and appoint an individual qualified person for pharmacovigilance who is responsible for oversight of that system.
+Key obligations include expedited reporting of suspected serious adverse reactions and submission of periodic safety update reports, or PSURs.